 Meet Your Seller

 Welcome in!
-I’m Lynn but my username when im shopping here is I Love Thrifting-and boy do I!
+I’m Lynn!
 Im a true Georgia Peach and I’ve been a clinical nurse and nursing administrator for 28 years.
 My 2 girls are grown, and it’s just me and my sweet pup, Maggie Moo.
-I wanted to try my luck at reselling.
 I love this platform and have made several friends who have taught me SO much.
 If you are a first time buyer on District, use ILOVET95 discount code at checkout for $5 off!
 I look forward to seeing more of y’all!

 - Niknax seller since